EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.image.md

 ### imUtil.image.moment2

-Calculate 1st, 2nd moments and (weighted) aperture photometry Package: @imUtil.image Description: Given a 2D image, or a 3D cube of image stamps, and X, Y coordinates of sources (or the center of the stamps),
+Calculate 1st, 2nd moments and (weighted) aperture photometry Package: @imUtil.image Description: Given a 2D image, or a 3D cube of image stamps, and X, Y coordinates of sources (or the center of the stamps), calculate for each stamp the 1st and 2nd moments, and